lewisfish/data_cube_viewer/readme.md

 ####ToDo

-  - Fix bugs
+  - Fix bugs(memory leak??)
   - Ability to open any fortran unformmated binary file
-  - Controlable colorbars
+  - Controlable colorbars(partially done with autoscale)
   - Save data from whats on screen
+  - Generate gifs
   - more...